-What to Do After Suffering a Personal Injury in Marietta
+What to Do After a Personal Injury in Marietta

-- Document your injury – Take time as soon as possible after your accident and write what happened in detail.
-If possible, take pictures of where it occurred.
+- Document your accident: Take time as soon as possible after your accident and write what happened in detail.
+Take pictures of where it occurred.

-- Watch what you say – You may instinctively want to apologize and accept the blame for an accident, but your words will be used against you by the insurance company.
-Never minimize your injuries or say you are fine unless a doctor has told you so.
+- Watch what you say: You may instinctively want to apologize and accept the blame for an accident, but your words will be used against you by the insurance company.
+Never minimize your injuries or say you are fine unless a doctor has told you that.

-- Talk to a lawyer – It may be hard to know what to do or how much your claim might be worth, but a consultation with a lawyer could be all it takes for you to decide on a course of action.
+- Talk to a lawyer: It may be hard to know what to do or how much your claim might be worth, but a legal consultation could be all it takes to decide on a course of action.

-Injuries that Qualify for a Personal Injury Claim in Marietta
+What Qualifies for a Personal Injury Claim in Marietta?

-Any kind of injury can potentially qualify for a personal injury claim.
+Any harm can potentially qualify for a personal injury claim.
 The key to these claims is not how you were hurt but whether anyone’s negligence was involved.

-In the law, negligence basically means that someone else was careless and that it was their behavior that led to your injury.
+In the law, negligence means that someone else was careless, and their behavior led to your injury.
 Examples of negligence can include:

 - A dark stairwell where the light bulbs were never replaced